HankiDesign/DSA/README.md

 Binary search trees (BSTs) start with a root node with value x, where the left subtree of x contains nodes with values < x and the right subtree contains nodes whose values are ≥ x.

-Each node follows the same rules with respect to nodes in their left and right subtrees
+Each node follows the same rules with respect to nodes in their left and right subtrees.

 ![](./assets/bst.png)

 BSTs are of interest because insertion, search, and deletion can all be done in O(log n) time.
-It is important to note that the O(log n) times for these operations can only be attained if the BST is reasonably balanced (a pathologically unbalanced tree become linear and  is effectively just a linked list).
+It is important to note that the O(log n) times for these operations can only be attained if the BST is reasonably balanced (a pathologically unbalanced tree becomes linear and is effectively just a linked list).

 - Insertion O(log n)
 - Deletion O(log n)